tangshuang/tyshemo/docs/model.md

 **view.errors**

 The `errors` property on view is an array.
-The array contains errors which are only from `validators`, not contains those from `requried` and type checking.
+The array contains errors which are from `validators`, not contains those from `requried` and `type` checking.

 ```js
 console.log(model.$views.some.errors) // []